 Then one may be tempted to claim that the MZI has been crossed infinitely fast, in defiance of Einstein's relativity.
-This, we argue, is not true, since if we block the right arm of the MZI, a wavepacket traveling through the left arm only would also lead to the detection of a particle at the position where the peak of the interfering wavepacket appears, and would do so with a higher probability [cf. Eq.(\ref{c2})]. initial state were propagated along the left arm of the MZI at a perfectly subluminal speed $v$.
+This, we argue, is not true, since if we block the right arm of the MZI, a wave packet traveling through the left arm only at a perfectly subluminal speed $v<<c$ would also provide for the detection of particles at the same place, and would do so with a higher probability [cf. Eq.(\ref{c2})].